aiven/devportal/docs/tools/aiven-console.rst

 If you don't have an organization, click **Create organization** to :doc:`create your first organization</docs/tools/aiven-console/howto/create-accounts>`.

 .. note:: We strongly recommend creating an organization.
-It makes managing your projects much easier and comes with many additional features, such as teams (user groups), billing groups, and SAML authentication.
+It makes managing your projects much easier and comes with many additional features, such as groups, billing groups, and SAML authentication.

 Organization and organizational unit settings are available on the **Admin** page.
 Here you can:

-* :doc:`Manage your teams</docs/tools/aiven-console/howto/create-manage-teams>`
+* :doc:`Manage your groups</docs/platform/howto/manage-groups>`
 * Create new projects under an organization or organizational unit
 * Configure :doc:`authentication methods for an organization </docs/platform/howto/list-saml>`
-* View logs of activity such as the adding or removing of team members, changing authentication methods, and more
+* View logs of activity such as the adding or removing of users, changing authentication methods, and more
 * Rename or delete an organization or organizational unit

 Projects and services